TheobaldLab/RegressionDiscontinuity/RegressionDiscontinuity.md

     ## F-statistic: 316.7 on 2 and 1333 DF,  p-value: < 2.2e-16

 The estimated intervention effect at a bandwidth of 26 points is 2.08 points and is significant at 0.05 level.
+But note that the estimated effect of the intervention (2.077) is lower than the estimated effect on a more proximal outcome.
+See the paper for more details.